Mary Burkett: After Abbot Hall

 In the year of her retirement from Abbot Hall, Burkett inherited Isel Hall near Cockermouth from a friend and distant relation Margaret Austen Leigh.
 This included a 14th-century pele tower but was in a state of disrepair: Burkett "was once introduced to the Prince of Wales as "the maddest woman in England" for taking it on.", but opened it to the public weekly with volunteer help and had plans to make it an artists' colony.

 She was a supporter of many cultural institutions in Cumbria.
 She was a Trustee of the Rosehill Theatre in Whitehaven, a director of Border Television, and a member of Carlisle Cathedral's Diocesan Advisory Committee and its Fabric Committee.
 She helped raise funds to establish Senhouse Roman Museum in Maryport, and was a trustee for 20 years and its chair for seven.

+Burkett appeared in a 2007 BBC documentary about her friend, Alfred Wainwright.
+They had had weekly meetings while she was director of Abbot Hall and he was Kendal borough treasurer.

 Burkett died 12 November 2014.
 The previous night she had attended a lecture at Senhouse Roman Museum, and a few days before had announced a grant award as President of the Rosehill Theatre Trust.
 Her substantial art collection was auctioned after her death.